OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/10 December 2016.md

 - **Obama** waived restrictions on weapons to "non-state actors" to sidestep **Tulsi Gabbard's bill** and salvage their terrorist proxy forces in Syria.
 - These actions are driven by a lust for money, which equals power, and by **4D STS influences** aiming for total control before cosmic changes.
 - Events in the following "40 or so days" were predicted to give "**chills up your spine**."
+- Attempts to create chaos before Trump’s inauguration were suggested (e.g., arming terrorists with MANPADs to down Russian/Syrian aircraft).

 ---

 ## Esoteric Work & Personal Development